ewilson/bracketfun_api/README.md

 TitleMatch API
 ==============

 Python/Django API for TitleMatch applications.
 This will serve the [TitleMatch web](https://github.com/ewilson/titlematch_web) client.
+A more detailed README is maintained at that repo.

 ### Local development setup

-TitleMatch uses Python 2.7
+TitleMatch uses Python 3.4

 To install dependencies: